 Best Diablo Reciprocating Saw Blade for Clean Wood Cutting

 Cutting in wood is easier than metal.
 You can go with a really aggressive tooth count so the high stroke rate of a reciprocating saw can rip through it.
-For the most part, the lower the tooth count the better for speed.
+In general, the lower the tooth count the better for speed.
 For this, we love the Diablo Carbide-tipped Pruning and Clean Wood Blade.

-For clean cutting in wood, you can go with the most aggressive tooth count—as low as 3 TPI (teeth per inch).
+When cutting clean wood, you can go with the most aggressive tooth count—as low as 3 TPI (teeth per inch).
 An aggressive tooth geometry comes along with it and chews through wood quicker than any other blade.

 In addition to helping with the lighter part of demo work, it’s also a beast when it comes to trimming up or pruning shrubs and trees.
 You can leave the chainsaw in the shed for a lot of the work that’s too tough for your hedge trimmer.
 Need to cut through dirty roots?
 This is your blade.